Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 }
 ```

-Details for options to `getObjects`:
+Details for options sent to `getObjects`:

 * `select` is an array of the attribute names to fetch.
 * `from` is the base DN to search.
 Defaults to `domainBaseDN` given to `new ActiveDirectoryHandler`.